 A ticket for the Ice Age movie.

-In case you are asking for a ticket so some place, remember that this will always be a one-way ticket unless you expressively ask for a round-trip ticket, with…
+In case you ask for a ticket to any place, remember that this will always be a one-way ticket, unless you explicitly ask for a round-trip ticket, with…

 Un biglietto di andata e ritorno per Milano Centrale.